mapleleafu/spotify_enhanced/README.md

 4. If the pattern is found, the program will simulate mouse clicks on the identified elements.

-5. The process will continue until the pattern is not found for two consecutive iterations.
+5. The process will continue until the pattern is not found for five consecutive iterations.

-6. Press any key to stop the program.
+6. Press **any key** to stop the program.

-# Customization
+# Essential Customization

-- You can modify the `pixel_coordinates` variable to define the pixel coordinates of a specific area within the Spotify window to capture in the screenshot.
-Adjust it according to your requirements.
+- Modify `pixel_coordinates` to define the pixel coordinates of the "Added by" column on Spotify, ensuring that the Spotify text is accurately readable and clickable.

-- Update the `pattern` variable to define a different pattern to match elements in the Spotify window.
-This pattern is used to filter out non-relevant elements.

 - Adjust the `scroll` variable to match the total pixel amount necessary for scrolling through an entire page, based on your specific requirements.

-- Modify the `wx` and `wy` variables to adjust the screen position for mouse clicks.
-These variables represent the offset from the top-left corner of the Spotify window.